nishantjr/nishantjr.github.com/blog/_posts/2015-10-03-kashmir-and-ladhak-1.markdown

 {% include gallery.html gallery='srinagar' title='Day 1: Srinagar to Sonamarg' %}

 We leave around 10:30 the next day after a staple oily omelette breakfast and head out towards Zojila.
-Cycling the gradual ascent to Sonamarg, we reach there in time for an early lunch not sure when the next stop will be.
+Cycling the gradual ascent to Sonamarg {% height 2800 %}, we reach there in time for an early lunch not sure when the next stop will be.
 As we go ahead, the ascent becomes steeper, the two-lane highway turns into one-lane, and as trucks stop to give their engines a break, not even that.
 The road is completely destroyed by the glaciers that covered the road in winter.
 Walls of ice on either side, some 2-3 stories high.
 There's not a chai wala in sight.
 Looking at the road ahead - you can see it winding it's way clinging to the side of the mountains far far ahead - we wonder where the pass is.
 Finally we're told we're nearing the top, the road is a narrow gully between the ice - more of a stream than a road really.
 We reach smooth paver block-ed section and a god sent chai-shop.
 The chai shop is a tent sitting on top of 2 feet of ice.
-We're told we're at zero-point---we've made it.
+We're told we're at zero-point {% height 3528 %}.
+We've made it.
 The 20 km had turned into 40 km; it took us 7 hours to do what we thought we'd take 3-4 hours to do.

 It was 6 in the evening and the Kashmir chai walas told us we wouldn't make it to Drass, 40 km ahead.
 This time we believed them.
 They said we could either put